netdata/go.d.plugin/modules/systemdunits/README.md

 # Systemd units state monitoring with Netdata

-[`Systemd`](https://www.freedesktop.org/wiki/Software/systemd/) is a suite of basic building blocks for a Linux system.
+[Systemd](https://www.freedesktop.org/wiki/Software/systemd/) is a suite of basic building blocks for a Linux system.

-This module monitors `Systemd` units state.
+This module monitors Systemd units state.

+## Requirements

-- Works only on linux systems.
+- Works only on Linux systems.
 - Disabled by default.
 Should be explicitly enabled in the `go.d.conf`:

 ```yaml